mideind/GreynirEngine/README.md

 ----

-GreynirPackage indirectly embeds the [Database of Icelandic Morphology](https://bin.arnastofnun.is), ([Beygingarlýsing íslensks nútímamáls](https://bin.arnastofnun.is)), abbreviated BÍN.
+GreynirEngine indirectly embeds the [Database of Icelandic Morphology](https://bin.arnastofnun.is), ([Beygingarlýsing íslensks nútímamáls](https://bin.arnastofnun.is)), abbreviated BÍN.
-GreynirPackage does not claim any endorsement by the BÍN authors or copyright holders.
+GreynirEngine does not claim any endorsement by the BÍN authors or copyright holders.

 The BÍN source data are publicly available under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/), as further